robert-solomon12/MSc_Dissertation-Impacts_Remote_Work_On_Mental_Health/README.md

-# 📊 Dissertation Project: MSc.
+# 📊 MSc.
 Dissertation in Data Science: Remote Work on Mental Health

 This repository contains the final code, analyses, and supplementary documentation for my MSc Data Science dissertation, titled: **"Remote Work on Mental Health"**